Library Research Guides

 • Legal History -- Crime and Punishment Research Guide, Georgetown University Law School

-Extensive overview of primary and secondary sources, and internet resources, with a strong emphasis on the English and American experience.
+Extensive overview of primary/secondary sources and internet resources, with a strong emphasis on the English and American experience.

 • American Legal History Research Guide, University of Chicago Law School

-Another large and comprehensive research guide in pdf form, with especially extensive overviews of archival collections related to law that are available in the Chicago area, either at research libraries or government archives.
-The latter include a very useful description of extant manuscript court records for the city of Chicago, the state of Illinois, and the federal government housed at the Great Lakes Branch of the National Archives.
+Another large and comprehensive research guide, with especially extensive overviews of archival collections related to law available in the Chicago area, either at research libraries or government archives; includes a very useful description of extant manuscript court records for the city of Chicago, the state of Illinois, and the federal government housed at the Great Lakes Branch of the National Archives.

 • Guide to Manuscripts, Special Collections, Harvard Law School